Hitesh-ed/AHB-to-APB-bridge/README.md

 You may contact me for further assistance.
 Details at the end.

 # AHB-to-APB-bridge
+## Overview
+The AHB to APB bridge is a critical component within system-on-chip (SoC) designs, facilitating seamless integration of high-performance AHB bus components with lower-speed peripherals connected via the APB bus.
+The AHB to APB bridge acts as a translator between the Advanced High-performance Bus (AHB) and the Advanced Peripheral Bus (APB), enabling efficient communication and synchronization between different clock domains.
+This AHB to APB bridge manages protocol translation, arbitration, and address decoding, optimizing system performance and functionality in ARM-based architectures and microcontroller SoCs.
+Overall, the AHB to APB bridge ensures smooth interaction between fast AHB bus components and slower APB peripherals, enhancing the efficiency and capability of complex embedded systems.

 ## About the AMBA Buses
 The Advanced Microcontroller Bus Architecture (AMBA) specification defines an on-chip communications standard for designing high-performance embedded microcontrollers.
 Three distinct buses are defined within the AMBA specification: